-Howler Monkeys are native to the forests of Central and South America and are the easiest animal to spot in Costa Rica.
-They are famous for their loud howl (hence the name howler) noise that can be heard for miles.
-They typically live in a group of 6-15, so if you spot one, it is very likely that more are around.
+Howler Monkeys are native to the forests of Central and South America and are one of the easiest animals in Costa Rica to spot on your vacation.
+They are famous for their loud howl (hence the name howler) that can be heard for miles.
+They typically live in a group of 6-15, so if you spot one, it is very likely that there is more are around.

 He may look familiar, (umm hello it’s Marcel from Friends!), but you won’t find this white-headed monkey in its natural habitat anywhere but in Central America.
-It’s highly intelligent and and is rather versatile, living in different kinds of forests and eating different kinds of food.
+This Costa Rican animal is highly intelligent and is rather versatile, living in different kinds of forests and eating all kinds of food.
 These monkeys often hang out in groups of 20-40 and tend to live a long life of over 54 years old.

-These are more rare than the howler monkeys, but still easily spotted in areas like Manuel Antonio, Monteverde and other reserves and national parks.
+These are rarer than the howler monkeys, but still easily spotted in areas like Manuel Antonio, Monteverde and other reserves and national parks.

 These tree living

-fur-balls mammals, are native to South and Central America.
-The ones in Costa Rica come in 2 varieties: the two-toed sloths and three-toes sloths.
-They spend majority of their days hanging upside down, asleep for 16 to 18 hours each day.
+fur-balls mammals are native to South and Central America.
+The ones in Costa Rica come in 2 varieties: the two-toed sloths and three-toed sloths.
+They spend the majority of their days, hanging upside down, asleep for 16 to 18 hours each day.
 They can’t walk, so if you are hoping to spot one while in Costa Rica make sure to look up high in the jungle canopy.

-This toucan was beautiful, just as bright and colourful in real life as in photos!
+This toucan was beautiful, proving that the animals in Costa Rica are just as bright and colourful in real life as they are in pictures!

-Ocelot, also known as a dwarf leopard, is an incredibly adorable looking wild kitty that is prevalent in most areas of South and Central America.
+The Ocelot of Costa Rica, also known as a dwarf leopard, is an incredibly adorable looking wild kitty that is prevalent in most areas of South and Central America.
 Despite being extremely common and not at all endangered, these wild cats don’t just roam the jungles of Costa Rica.
-Ocelots may spend their days resting in trees or other dense foliage, but seeing them in the wild, even in National Parks or Reserves, is rare.
+Ocelots may spend their days resting in trees or other dense foliage, but seeing them in the wild, even in the animal sanctuaries of Costa Rica, is rare.

 This little guy was once kept as a pet in a Costa Rican home.
 When he grew up and started showing his wild side his owners gave him up to the Las Pumas Rescue Center where he is based to this day.

-The Rescue Center has done a great job at replicating the natural habitat of these animals helping them live a better life no mater what their original life story was.
+The Rescue Center has done a great job at replicating the natural habitat of these animals helping them live a better life no matter what their original life story was.